RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab03.md

 ![OCP Admin Project View](images/ocp_devsecops.png)

 You will see the project dashboard which shows the "common infrastructure" for our Secure Software delivery pipeline.
-If you navigate to the "Deployments" section, you will see deployments for each of the following software components:
+If you navigate to the "Deployments" section underneath "Workloads" on the left-hand nav bar, you will see deployments for each of the following software components:

 - codeready - CodeReady Workspaces is a browser-based development environment based on Eclipse Che
 - gitea-server - Gitea is an open source git server written in Go.